Freight Shipping from Joliet to Boston

 How much does it cost to ship freight from Joliet to Boston?

-Full truckload (FTL) rates from Joliet, IL to Boston, MA currently range from $2,447-$3,016 for a standard dry van load over the 1,138-mile route.
+Full truckload (FTL) rates from Joliet, IL to Boston, MA currently range $2,447-$3,016 (roughly $2.16-$2.65 per mile over 1,138 miles).
 LTL shipments typically cost $826-$1,367 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Joliet to Boston?